indrapaul824/Manual-Parameter-Tuner/README.md

   ```
   Install the python dependencies from requirements.txt:
     ```bash
-    pip install requirements.txt
+    pip install -r requirements.txt
      ```
 * Directions to Execute

-    From anywhere in the project directory, run the following command in the terminal -
+    From the same project directory, run the following command in the terminal -
     ```bash
     streamlit run app.py
     ```